 - Different closing deadlines.

-One way a group can eliminate the resulting discrepancies is to set up:
+Some of the ways a group can eliminate the resulting discrepancies include setting up:

 - Top-down accounting management, imposing strict deadlines for the account reconciliation process across all subsidiaries.

 - Intercompany reconciliation modules as a complement to the existing consolidation software in use.
 These can automate the reconciliation process across the entire group, using a common database shared by all subsidiaries.

 - Platforms or services that allow a fixed exchange rate to be set per currency, especially useful for intra-group transactions denominated in foreign currencies.

 Consolidation software is extremely widespread nowadays, but additional modules that automate and centralise reconciliation are not as commonly used, despite their obvious advantages.
 The same can be said of currency hedging solutions, such as currency forward contracts, which make it possible to set a fixed exchange rate for a specific period of time, thereby facilitating the reconciliation of accounts denominated in foreign currencies.

 In a field as complex as intercompany accounting, process optimisation and digital transformation are essential to meet the regulatory requirements imposed on companies while improving their operational efficiency.

 Accounting consolidation is one of the main challenges of intercompany accounting.
 Though often complex, it is mandatory for groups or corporations of a certain size, and it requires attention to detail and optimisation if it is to provide an accurate picture of a group’s financial situation.